 On March 31, 1889, the Eiffel Tower opened to the public.
-Below are some things you might not know about the beloved monument.
+Here are some things you might not know about the beloved French monument.

 1. The tower was built as an entrance arch for the 1889 World’s Fair.

 To mark the 100th anniversary of the French Revolution, Paris hosted the 1889 World’s Fair (Exposition Universelle).
-Hoping to be considered for the high-profile project, artists from around the nation sent in plans for a structure to mark the entrance to the fair on the Champ-de-Mars, a public greenspace in the center of Paris.
+Hoping to be considered for the high-profile project, artists from around the nation sent in plans for a structure to mark the entrance to the fair on the Champ de Mars, a public park in the center of Paris.

 2. It was designed and built by the firm Eiffel et Compagnie.

-The commission was given to the consulting and construction firm owned by Gustave Eiffel, a bridge builder, architect, and metals expert.
-Eiffel also worked in the early 1880s on the Garabit Viaduct, a bridge in the Massif Central region that was, at the time, the highest bridge in the world.
-Prior to landing the World's Fair project, he also helped design the Statue of Liberty.
+The commission was given to the consulting and construction firm owned by Gustave Eiffel, a civil engineer specializing in metal structures.
+Eiffel also worked in the early 1880s on the Garabit Viaduct, a bridge in France’s mountainous Massif Central region that was, at the time, the highest bridge in the world.
+His other projects included the railway station in Pest, Hungary; the dome over the Nice Observatory in Nice, France; and the interior scaffolding of the Statue of Liberty.

 3. Gustave Eiffel rejected the initial design.